Kylapurity/Formative2_dataprocessing/README.md

 # Customer Data Processing and Modeling: Lessons Learned

 ## Project Overview
 This project, conducted in Jupyter notebooks, spans four parts to process and analyze customer data: augmenting `customer_transactions.csv`, merging it with `customer_social_profiles.csv` using `id_mapping.csv`, validating data quality, and predicting behavior with a Random Forest model.
-Here’s what I learned from each step, reflecting on the process and insights gained.
+Here’s what we reflected on the process and insights gained.

-## What I Learned
+## What We Learned
 ### Part 1: Data Augmentation
 **Task Overview:** I worked with `customer_transactions.csv` (customer IDs, purchase amounts, dates, categories) to create an enriched dataset.

 **Lessons Learned:**
-- **Cleaning Builds Trust:** Filling missing data with averages or common values (customer ratins ) was straightforward, but KNN imputation taught me how to leverage data patterns for smarter fills.
+- **Cleaning Builds Trust:** Filling missing data with averages or common values (customer ratings) was straightforward, but KNN imputation taught me how to leverage data patterns for smarter fills.
 - **Synthetic Data Mimics Reality:** Adding noise to purchases showed me how to reflect natural variations.
 Balancing with SMOTE helped me fix uneven categories, and generating 20% more transactions per customer taught me to predict behavior trends.
 Where the shape increaded from 175 to 210

 **Outcome:** `customer_transactions_augmented.csv` became a larger, more diverse dataset.